domarp-j/yaba-react-client/README.md

 The React front-end for yaba, a simple but intuitive budgeting app.

-Check it out at [yaba.netlify.com](https://yaba.netlify.com)!
+Check out yaba at [yaba.netlify.com](https://yaba.netlify.com)!

 ## Setup

-Follow the setup instructions on `yaba-infrastructure`'s README.
-This will set up all of the services needed (including this one) to get the app running.
+Follow the setup instructions on the [yaba-infrastructure](https://github.com/domarp-j/yaba-infrastructure) README.
+This will set up all of the services needed to get yaba running.

-Note: You will have to prepend app-specific commands with `docker-compose run react-client`.
-To make life less tedious, you can run `docker-compose run react-client bash` and run commands as normal from within the `react-client` container
+## Running Commands

+- After setup, go to your `yaba-infrastructure` directory
+- Run `docker-compose run react-client bash` to bash into the `yaba-react-client` container
+- Run commands as needed (i.e. the static analysis & testing commands below)

 ## Static Analysis & Testing

-- ESLint `docker-compose run react-client yarn lint`
+- ESLint `yarn lint`
-- Jest `docker-compose run react-client yarn test`
+- Jest `yarn test`

+## Styling

+This app uses [node-sass](https://www.npmjs.com/package/node-sass) to compile Sass files into `css` files.
+If you are making any style changes, run `yarn sass:watch` so that changes to Sass files are automatically registered.

+Important note: If you add any Sass files to the `src/app/components` directory, run `yarn sass:build`.
+Doing so will run a script that automatically adds the necessary imports to the main `index.scss` file.

 ## Deploys